dmadison/OBS-Mute-Indicator/README.md

 The serial connection is opened automatically, either on script load or when serial settings have changed.

-You can sending test 'mute' and 'unmute' messages by pressing the respective buttons.
+You can test sending 'mute' and 'unmute' messages by pressing the respective buttons.
 These buttons do *not* change the mute state of the audio input.

-Output commands ('muted' / 'unmuted') are sent as utf-8 encoded strings and newline terminated.
+Output commands ('muted' / 'unmuted') are sent as utf-8 encoded strings and are newline terminated.

 ## Arduino Setup